AstarNetwork/astar-docs/docs/learn/dapp-staking/dapp-staking-faq.md

 Ledger is currently developing a new generic app for all Polkadot/Kusama parachains, and that should be available soon (within months).
 Once that’s available, Ledger native users will be able to participate in dApp staking v3.

 **What can I do right now?**
-If you wish to actively participate in dApp Staking v3 right from the start, you should start the [unboding period right now](https://docs.astar.network/docs/use/dapp-staking/dapp-staking-v2/unbonding) and move your funds to either Astar EVM Account supported by Ledger (see below) or alernatively move funds to a hot wallet.
+If you wish to actively participate in dApp Staking v3 from the start, you should [initiate the unbonding period immediately](https://docs.astar.network/docs/use/dapp-staking/dapp-staking-v2/unbonding) and move your funds to either an Astar EVM Account supported by Ledger (see below), or move funds to a hot wallet.

 :::info
-It is possible that by the launch of dApp staking v3, Ledger generic app will be launched, completely removing this limitation.
+It is possible that by the dApp staking v3 launch Ledger generic app will be available, completely removing this limitation.

-Keep an eye out on this page and official announcements for more info as it becomes available.
+Keep an eye out on this page and official announcement channels for more info as it becomes available.
 :::

 ### Q: I am a Leger Astar EVM App User, what do I need to do?